 , assistant professor and director of Global Health in Emergency Medicine Section at Emory University School of Medicine; and Emory Office of Critical Event Preparedness and Response’s Dr. Alex Isakov

 , executive director and co-author of the SORT algorithm guided Vital, a software company focused on emergency department workflow, in designing the site and further developing SORT, an existing Emory technology originally designed for the H1N1 outbreak in 2009.
 The site is for educational purposes and not a replacement for a healthcare provider evaluation.

 The ongoing relationship required substantial input from Emory’s Tech Transfer office to help address concerns of deploying university technology through Vital during the pandemic, including the use of the Emory trademarks and collection of individual’s data.

 Emory’s OTT negotiated and executed a Cooperative Research and Development Agreement between Emory, USUHS, and Vital to develop and validate the technology and launch the Emory-Vital cobranded website.
-Vital is not charging the public for use of the symptom checker.
-Users can opt to share a zip code to contribute to research tracking the geographic spread and eventual recovery from the pandemic.
+Vital did not charge the public for use of the symptom checker.
+Users could opt to share a zip code to contribute to research tracking the geographic spread and eventual recovery from the pandemic.

 was founded by Schrager and Aaron Patzer